BennoDev/ng-simple-template/README.md

 ##ng-Simple-Template

-This repo is a simple template from which you can start making simple AngularJS applications
+This repo is a simple template from which you can start making simple AngularJS applications.

 ___